gopheracademy/gopheracademy-web/content/advent-2017/you-cant-do-that-in-go.md

 +++
 author = ["David Crawshaw"]
-title = "You Can't Do That In Go" date = 2017-12-26T00:00:01Z series = ["Advent 2017"]
+title = "Method Closures: You Can't Do That In Go" date = 2017-12-26T00:00:01Z series = ["Advent 2017"]
 +++